 Fortunately the currents were weak.
-One thing I don’t enjoy is keeping a tight schedule, breaking camp before sunup and having to reach a certain destination before the tide changes.
-Light currents give you the flexibility of sleeping in, taking your time, and going any direction, even against the current.
+One thing I don’t enjoy is keeping a tight schedule, breaking camp before sun rise and having to reach a certain destination before the current changes.
+Weak currents give you the flexibility of sleeping in, taking your time, and going any direction, even against the current.

 I left my car in the lot in Washington Park in Anacortes and loaded my kayak on the deserted beach.
 No room for my kayak wheels −− so no possibility of taking the Friday Harbor Ferry as an escape route.
 No room for extra immersion wear, a real luxury anyway.
 I would be fine as long as my old drysuit gaskets hold up.
 Damn, I forgot to bring duct tape!

 I left a little later than I expected, around 1300.
 The ebb had just started in Rosario Strait, and would reach a max of −2.5 knots at 1606 at Peapod Rocks.
 But I enjoyed a strong southerly tailwind, so I didn’t notice much of a current against me all the way up to Doe Island.
 Distance about 10.3 nm.